Also known as biologics, biologic therapies or injectables.

 HOW DO MONOCLONAL ANTIBODIES HELP SEVERE ASTHMA?

-Professor Peter Gibson says, “biologics therapies make a big difference, for example, a 50 per cent reduction in the rate of severe attacks.
+Professor Peter Gibson says that “biologics therapies make a big difference, for example, a 50 per cent reduction in the rate of severe attacks.
 We expect to see reduced presentations for asthma attacks in severe asthma patients.”

 ELIGIBILITY FOR MONOCLONAL ANTIBODIES

-To be eligible to start subsidised monoclonal antibody therapy under the PBS, a patient must be under the care of the same specialist for at least a six-month period.
-This can be less if they have received a diagnosis by a multidisciplinary asthma clinic team.
+- To be eligible to start subsidised monoclonal antibody therapy under the PBS, you must be under the care of the same specialist for at least a six-month period.
+(This can be less if you have received a diagnosis by a multidisciplinary asthma clinic team.)

 HOW DO YOU TAKE MONOCLONAL ANTIBODIES?

-Biologic therapies are delivered by injection every 2 to 8 weeks.
+Monoclonal antibodies are delivered by injection every two to eight weeks.

-After treatment is started by a specialist, your ongoing doses can be given by your GP or Nurse.
-Some biologics are available as a pre-filled syringe for you to give yourself at home.
+After treatment is started by a specialist, your ongoing doses can be given by your doctor.
+Some monoclonal antibodies are available as a pre-filled syringe for you to give yourself at home.